 Create an Attribute Set

 In Sales Layer, an Attribute Set is the form structure that defines which fields a product will use.
-This is useful when different types of products need different information.
+This is useful when different types of products require different information.

 Ways to create an Attribute Set